How to Sleep After a C-Section – Best Positions for Recovery

 We get a lot of questions on how to sleep after undergoing a C-section.
 Here we’ve answered a few of them.

 Although rolling onto your belly is something you don’t have control over, deliberately sleeping on your stomach is advised against.
-That’s because the incision site will be sore and undergoing recovery.
+That’s because the incision site will be sore and is undergoing recovery.
 As the pain gradually subsides with time, you can sleep on your tummy if you find it comfortable.

 Also Read: Exercises & Tips To Reduce Tummy Post Cesarean Delivery